Tampa Divorce Lawyer

 Our track record of success and the personal dedication of our team have earned us a respected reputation in the Tampa community.
 Clients choose us because they value our practical and compassionate approach along with our strategic legal thinking.
 We are committed to helping clients navigate their legal challenges effectively while providing unwavering support from a skilled divorce lawyer in Tampa.

-Contact K. Dean Kantaras, P.A. to speak with our experienced Tampa divorce lawyers.
+Contact K. Dean Kantaras, P.A. to speak with our experienced Tampa Divorce Attorneys.

-Divorce varies from state to state.
-At K. Dean Kantaras, P.A. our Tampa divorce lawyers can assist with all types of divorces in Florida, ensuring that you receive knowledgeable guidance.
+Divorce varies from state-to-state.
+At K. Dean Kantaras, P.A. our Tampa divorce lawyers can help you with all types of divorces in Florida.

 - Collaborative Divorce – You and your spouse agree to avoid court, voluntarily cooperating to reach an agreement without the interference of a judge.

-- Contested Divorce – You and your spouse head to court where a judge listens to both sides and decides the outcome, issuing a court order.
+- Contested Divorce – You and your spouse head to court where a judge listens to both sides and decides the case, issuing a court order.

 - Uncontested Divorce – You and your spouse agree to all terms and present a signed agreement to the court for approval.